-There is a range of physical, psychological, and behavioral signs and anorexia symptoms to watch out for that can help pinpoint the disorder that is present.
+There is a range of physical, psychological, and behavioral signs and symptoms to watch out for that can help pinpoint whether the disorder is present.

-With anorexia, a person will often become malnourished as they are not getting the proper nutrients or number of calories needed to sustain body functions.
+Someone with anorexia will often become malnourished, as they are not getting the proper nutrients or number of calories needed to sustain body functions.

-Some of the physical symptoms of anorexia can include the following:
+Some of the physical symptoms of anorexia can include:4

 - Dehydration